kbaird/Fate-XSLT/characters/TianxiaAccelerated/evil_gm_plans.md

 - _Ravenloft_

 ### Xuvutruobacaoly
 16 years ago, a demon attacked the Emperor and was killed by the Imperial Guard and Grand Master "Jordan Siegebreaker" (**Siegebreaker Jīng/经**).
 The "Court Wizard Phocas" (**Geomancer Fēng/风**) was found to be in league with the demon, and was executed.

 #### What really happened:
-**Siegebreaker Jīng** summoned the demon **Xuvutruobacaoly**, intending to rule as Regent after the Emperor was killed
+**Jīng** summoned the demon **Xuvutruobacaoly**, intending to rule as Regent after the Emperor was killed
 - The demon used an illusion to trick **Jīng** into killing the Emperor when he thought he was killing the demon
 - The demon now masquerades as the Emperor, and is only a slightly worse ruler
 - **Jīng** had **Geomancer Fēng** framed for the plot and executed (since he would have discovered it)